Mr. Earl Johnson

 The same year Earl enrolled at Bethel College in St. Paul.
 That summer he spent two months at Camp Meehan, the YMCA camp at Spirit Lake, Washington.
 Earl was a counselor for junior high boys.
 He got to know Harry Truman, who ran the resort next door.
 Before the camp season began they were making repairs to the boat dock.
 Harry came over and offered to help with the repairs if we would promise to keep the campers off his property when the camp schedule began.
 As you probably know, Harry Truman stayed with his lodge when Mt.
 St. Helens blew its top and lava and ash buried the lodge.

 When he first came to Temple, Earl made a good friend of David Carlson.
 Dave's parents, Mr. and Mrs. Victor Carlson (Anna), were the custodians at church.
 They lived up on the second floor at the rear of the church in the custodians quarters.
 Dave called his room, "The House of David."
 Dave Carlson also was going to attend Bethel that fall.
-In 1941, Earl and Dave got on theSS Emory Rice formerly known as "Nantucket" Northern Pacific train together and headed for St. Paul.
+In 1941, Earl and Dave got on the Northern Pacific train together and headed for St. Paul.
 On December 8, 1941, they learned that the Japanese had bombed Pearl Harbor.
 In the fall of 1942, when they just started their sophomore year, they both decided to go into the service of their country.
 They figured they would be drafted if they didn't.
 Dave had signed up in the Navy and Earl went in the Merchant Marines.
 Earl then headed for Great Neck, New York to Kings Point Merchant Marine Academy.
 During training, Earl spent a week on the Square Rigged Sailing Ship "Nantucket".
 The captain on the ship had his nose blown off in World War I and the crew referred to him as Captain Blye.
 Earl did not see David until years later when the ships they were on happen to dock in the same port of Charleston, South Carolina.
 (Click Here to see the Honor Roll of Temple Baptist Church personal who served in the military during WW II.)

 Returning to Portland in the fall of 1946.
 Earl attended Multnomah College and worked part-time at a few places.
 Earl then attended University of Oregon.
-The graduation ceremony was held in Eugene and Earl was accompanied to the ceremony by his girl friend, Pearl Hanson Merle, Craig, Mark, Tim, Pearl and Earl and his mother Ruth.
+The graduation ceremony was held in Eugene and Earl was accompanied to the ceremony by his girl friend, Pearl Hanson and his mother Ruth.
 Pearl had just graduated from Jefferson High and went on to Lewis and Clark College and Earl continued to work for a couple of years.
 Earl and Pearl were married at Temple on March 17, 1951.
 Pearl was the daughter of Mr. and Mrs. Ernie Hanson (Myrtle) who were long time members of Temple.
 Dr. Johnson performed the ceremony.
 During their marriage they had 4 boys: Merle Linus, Craig, Mark David and Tim.
 Merle joined the Navy before going to Bethel College and Craig and Mark went to Bethel right after high school.
 Tim attended Portland State for one year before going to Bethel.

 While working at Rudie Wilhelm, Earl ran into Mr. Lanier Brugh who offered Earl a job as office manager.
 Mr. Brugh ran a trucking company that specialized in delivering US Mail under contract.
 Earl left Wilhelm and went to work for Brugh Trucking.
 Earl ended up working 25 years for Brugh.
 After leaving Brugh Trucking Company, Earl has been in the Real Estate business in Northeast Portland.
 Earl and Pearl are long time members of Temple and dearly love their Lord and Savior and are one of the sweetest couples that I have had the pleasure of knowing.

-Earl and Pearl celebrated their 50th wedding anniversary on March 17, 2001.
+Earl and Pearl celebrated their 50th wedding anniversary on March 17, 2001.Testimony of the Johnson's Faith

 Our testimony can be captioned in these favorite Hymns Of The Church.
 These hymns are not only great worship songs but they have a great message and unquestionable theology.